-DECnet is the collective name for the software and hardware products that allow various Digital operating systems to participate in a network.
+"DECnet" is the collective name for the software and hardware products that allow various Digital operating systems to participate in a network.
 DECnet-RSX is the software implementation that enables an RSX-11M, RSX-11M-PLUS, Micro/RSX, or RSX-11S operating system to function as a network node.
-As the RSX network interface, DECnet-RSX supports both the protocols necessary for communicating over the network and the functions necessary for configuring, controlling, and monitoring nodes.
+As the RSX network interface, DECnet-RSX software supports both the protocols necessary for communicating over the network and the functions necessary for configuring, controlling, and monitoring nodes.
 A DECnet-RSX node can communicate with other DECnet-RSX nodes in the network or with any other Digital operating system that supports DECnet.

-1.2 RSX-11 Packetnet System Interface (PSI)
+1.2 RSX-11 Packetnet System Interface

-RSX-11 PSI is the software product that allows you to participate in a packet-switching environment.
-A Packet Switching Data Network (PSDN) consists of switching nodes; network interfaces are called data circuit-terminating equipment or DCEs connected by links.
-The computers or terminals attached to the PSDN are called data terminal equipment (DTE) and use Digital's implementation of the X.25 protocol to communicate with the PSDN.
+"RSX-11 Packetnet System Interface (PSI)" is the collective name for the software and hardware products that allow RSX-11 operating systems to participate in a packet-switching environment.
+A Packet Switching Data Network (PSDN) consists of switching nodes (network interfaces), to which you attach your computer or terminal, connected by high-speed links.
+The network interfaces are called Data Circuit-Terminating Equipment (DCE).
+The computers or terminals attached to the PSDN are called Data Terminal Equipment (DTE) and use Digital's implementation of the X.25 protocol to communicate with the PSDN.